Robert Spagnoletti

-Robert James Spagnoletti is the former Attorney General of the District of Columbia, United States, appointed 2004.
+Robert James Spagnoletti (born 1962) is the former Attorney General of the District of Columbia, United States, appointed 2004.
 He previously served as District of Columbia Corporation Counsel, and as an Assistant United States Attorney for the District of Columbia.
 He announced in late 2006 that he was leaving that office in 2006 to work at a private D.C. law firm, Schertler & Onorato LLP.
 He served a one-year term as President of the District of Columbia Bar beginning in June 2008 and became chief executive officer in May 2017.